 There have been many formats for structured security data sharing developed over the years.
 Each one has seen a similar lifecycle, where there is interest and excitement at the start of the project, a slow deliberative process of developing the standard, going through the process of vetting and acceptance of the standard by an official body, and then a push to get the industry and researchers to adopt the standard.
 STIX may encounter this same fate.
 It is too early to tell.
 What some (like Wes Young, developer of the Collective Intelligence Framework) suggest as an alternative is to “blow up the standards process” and simply implement something quickly, get it used by as many people as possible, adapt and modify it to address limitations that are encountered, and keep moving forward.
 “We believe traditional standards processes not only have a high barrier to entry, but are often slow and use the design by committee approach.
 We believe the best way to create a protocol is from the ground up using CONOPs.
 Push design out to the edge and let operations influence design in real-time.”

 CURRENT SITUATION

-More specifically, there are gaps in functionality in the existing sub-systems that DIMS will address.
-The three primary sub-systems are: (1) the Ops-Trust portal; (2) The Collective Intelligence Framework (CIF) database; and (3) the PRISEM system.
-Each of these will be examined in turn.

-1.2.1 Ops-Trust portal Code Base

-Handles adding users by nomination + vouching workflow processing

-Segregates trust groups (public or hidden) per administrator defined policy

-Facilitates encrypted communication via email, and out-of-band contact via phone, IM, etc.

-Provides a secure wiki for holding information contributed by users and other group knowledge

-Holds attributes about users

-Name, nick-name (handle) to identify them in wiki

-Telephone number for out-of-band communication

-Closest airport to facilitate meeting in person when on the road

-PGP (or GPG) encryption key

-Instant messaging system username

-What does the Ops-Trust portal do now?